jdenish1/Moto_Edge_racer_Custom-Roms/ROMs/Lineage OS/README.md

         - Return to the main menu.

-        - Sideload the LineageOS .zip package but do not reboot before you read/followed the rest of the instructions!
+        - Sideload the lineage-20.0-20240613-nightly-racer-signed.zip package but do not reboot before you read/followed              the rest of the instructions!

             On the device, select “Apply Update”, then “Apply from ADB” to begin sideload.

             On the host machine, sideload the package using:

-            ``` adb -d sideload filename.zip ```
+            ``` adb -d sideload lineage-20.0-20240613-nightly-racer-signed.zip ```

 5. Installing Add-Ons